nickstanley574/DePaulCSC241Interview/_slides_test/10-slide.md

 ---
 # Loop Pattern: Counter Loop

-We use the counter pattern when we need to execute a block of code for every integer is some range.
+We use the counter pattern when we need to execute a block of code for every integer in some range.

 The previous `range()` example was a simple counter loop.